trisacrypto/trisa/docs/content/_index.en.md

 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/GHNJFDKtfO5Eon?hostedIn=slideshare&page=upload" width="640" height="410" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>
 </div>
 {{< /rawhtml >}}

+{{% notice style="primary" title="TRISA Envoy: An Open Source Node" icon="meteor" %}}
+TRISA has released an open source node called "Envoy" that may help your organization quickly get up and running with both the TRISA and TRP protocols.
+If you're interested, [schedule a demo today](https://rtnl.link/p2WzzmXDuSu)!
+{{% /notice %}}

 The goal of the Travel Rule Information Sharing Architecture (TRISA) is to enable compliance with the FATF and FinCEN Travel Rules for cryptocurrency transaction